isa-giraffe-26/Injury-Preventing-Knee-Brace/README.md

 Future Improvements:
-  -test different bamdwidth values to eliminate noise -file patent for methodology of testing valgus -connect Wifi to Nano IoT 33 to allow athletes to see their performance on an app -eventually collect data from athletes to be able to improve the algorithm of valgus detection
+  -test different bamdwidth values to eliminate noise -file patent for methodology of testing valgus
+  -use Bluetooth on Nano IoT 33 to allow athletes to see their performance on an app -eventually enable Wifi to begin data collection from athletes, helping to improve the algorithm of valgus detection